+Raising a child with autism is not a walk in the park.
 Raising a child on its own is very difficult task and commitment.
 No matter how many books we read during the pregnancy stage and how prepared we may feel, being a parent is a lot of work.
 Now imagine being a parent to a child who is on the autism spectrum.
 I have a 4 year old son who is autistic and would like to share some tips I have found helpful in raising this little man.

 What is autism?

 Autism spectrum disorder (ASD) is not a single condition.
 It is a broad developmental disorder that includes a wide variety of challenges related to social skills, communication (both verbal and nonverbal), and behaviors. skills that come naturally in other kids such as speech and comprehension do not come naturally to children on the spectrum.
 Wondering why it’s known as a spectrum disorder?
 This is because there is a wide variation and severity of the symptoms that children with autism experience.
 Children can be diagnosed with autism no matter their race, gender, or economic status.

 - having difficulty with back and forth communication

 - they may be obsessed with one topic or object